MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 ---
-title: "Deployment guide for Visio 2016" ms.author: danbrown
+title: "Deployment guide for Visio" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi
-ms.date: 3/23/2018
 ms.audience: ITPro
 ms.topic: get-started-article
 ms.service: o365-proplus-itpro
-localization_priority: Priority
+localization_priority: Normal
 ms.collection:
 - Ent_O365
 - Strat_O365_ProPlus
 ms.custom: Ent_Office_ProPlus
-ms.assetid: ffe43dfe-22f0-4079-9ab0-dbc42aaa4934
-description: "Provides an overview for admins on how to deploy Visio 2016, including Visio Pro for Office 365, to users in their organization"
+description: "Provides Office admins with an overview of how to deploy Visio to users in their organization."
 ---

-# Deployment guide for Visio 2016
+# Deployment guide for Visio

- **Summary:** Provides an overview for admins on how to deploy Visio 2016, including Visio Pro for Office 365, to users in their organization

-How you deploy Visio 2016 to the users in your organization depends on which version of Visio you've purchased.
-The most common options for organizations to install Visio on users' computers are the following:
+How you deploy Visio to the users in your organization depends on which version of Visio you purchase.
+A common purchase option for organizations is one of the following versions of Visio:

+- (subscription version of Visio)
-- Visio Pro for Office 365, available as a subscription through Office 365.
+- Visio Professional 2019 or Visio Standard 2019, available as a one-time purchase through a volume licensing agreement.

-- Visio Professional 2016 or Visio Standard 2016, as part of a volume licensing agreement.
+- Visio Professional 2016 or Visio Standard 2016, available as a one-time purchase through a volume licensing agreement.

 Before you deploy, be sure to [review the system requirements](https://products.office.com/office-system-requirements) for the version of Visio that you plan to deploy to the users in your organization.

 > [!IMPORTANT]